 The procedural, and particularly the consultation, obligations on an employer in a redundancy situation are quite significant.
 It would virtually never be recommended to simply notify an employee that their position is being made redundant without first conducting some sort of consultation.

 The extent of that consultation will depend on the exact situation but it is clear from Employment Appeals Tribunal (EAT) case law in particular that an employer has an obligation to consult on the need for the redundancy in the first place and any alternatives to that redundancy.
-Consultation allows the
+Consultation allows the employee an opportunity to suggest alternatives that occur to him/her.
+Whilst such suggestions should

 Already a subscriber?